ballerina-platform/ballerina-lang/stdlib/database/jdbc/src/main/ballerina/src/java.jdbc/Module.md

 This module provides the functionality required to access and manipulate data stored in any type of relational database that is accessible via Java Database Connectivity (JDBC).

-**Prerequisite:** Please add the JDBC driver corresponding to the database you are trying to interact with, as a native library dependency in your Ballerina project.
-Then, once you build the project with `ballerina build` command, you should be able to run the resultant jar with, the `java -jar` command.
+**Prerequisite:** Add the JDBC driver corresponding to the database you are trying to interact with as a native library dependency in your Ballerina project.
+Then, once you build the project with the `ballerina build` command, you should be able to run the resultant JAR by executing the `java -jar` command.

-e.g. Ballerina.toml content.
+E.g., The `Ballerina.toml` content.
-Please change the path to the JDBC driver appropriately.
+Change the path to the JDBC driver appropriately.

 ```toml
 [project]